← Back to documentation

 • Wait for sample caching to complete

-• Try refreshing the page and reconnecting
+• Try restarting the app and reconnecting

 Restore doesn't complete